Pigeon racing: United States

-The sport was banned beginning 1 January 2004 in Chicago, but there have been a number of attempts to amend the ban since then (by making exemptions to the ban for members of a national professional organization).
-Alderman Gilbert Villegas of the 36th ward introduced the newest legislation June 2018, on behalf of the Polish constituents in his ward, saying the sport is deeply loved in Poland and a number of residents want to reintroduce the sport to Chicago.
+The sport was banned beginning January 1, 2004, in Chicago, but there have been a number of attempts to amend the ban since then (by making exemptions to the ban for members of a national professional organization).
+Alderman Gilbert Villegas of the 36th ward introduced the newest legislation in June 2018, on behalf of the Polish constituents in his ward, saying the sport is deeply loved in Poland and a number of residents want to reintroduce the sport to Chicago.

-Pigeon racing was particularly popular throughout the twentieth century in the New York City area, particularly in Brooklyn/Coney Island and in Hoboken New Jersey, where it still has devotees.
+Pigeon racing was popular throughout the 20th century in the New York City area, particularly in Brooklyn/Coney Island and in Hoboken New Jersey, where it still has devotees.

 Asia

 Pigeon racing is becoming increasingly popular in parts of Asia, especially Indonesia, India, China, Pakistan, Iran, Philippines, Japan, Taiwan and Bangladesh.
-In Bangladesh there are three pigeon racing associations which look after the sport and organize many races.
+In Bangladesh, there are three pigeon racing associations which look after the sport and organize many races.
 There are thousands of registered pigeon fanciers in Bangladesh.
 Pakistan also has many pigeon clubs.
 Karachi, Peshawar, Lahore and Sargodha are leading in good quality racing pigeons.
 The heart of the sport in India is Chennai, the capital city of the state of Tamil Nadu.